-Even before Donald Trump won the controversial U.S. election in 2016, H-1B visa was a popular topic of debate.
-But, his victory has added a new dimension to the debate because things that were previously only talked about are now becoming a reality.
-As scary as it sounds for some professional working in the U.S. or wanting to migrate to U.S., the H-1B visa curbs, I believe is the U.S.’s attempt to safeguard the interest of its citizens.
-Leaving this topic for debate, this blog will focus on the proposed curbs and how these will affect Indians.
+Even before Donald Trump won the controversial U.S. election in 2016, H-1B visa was a popular topic of debate but his victory has added a new dimension to the debate because things that were previously only talked about are now becoming a reality.
+As scary as it sounds for some professional working in the U.S. or wanting to migrate to the U.S., the H-1B visa curbs, I believe that the U.S.’s attempt to safeguard the interest of its citizens.
+This blog will focus on the proposed curbs and how these will affect Indians.

 There has been a rise in people voicing their concern over immigration laws that make Americans Republican Darrell Issa and Scott Peters have introduced a bill seeking amendments to the existing H-1Bvisa norms.
 The propositions are:

-There are news that the H-1B visa fees have been sharply hiked.
+There is news that the H-1B visa fees have been sharply hiked.
 While there are contradictions on the hike in the visa fees, the legal mandate requires that this amount needs to be paid by the employers and not the employees.
-Additionally, the employer is not allowed to enter into any legal contract with the employee seeking reimbursement for this fees or deducting this amount from the employees' salary.
-So, as far as the hike in visa fees is concerned, employees who are currently in the U.S. or prospective candidates who have ready job offers are not required to worry because this cost will be borne by your employer.
+In addition, the employer is not allowed to enter into any legal agreement with the employee seeking reimbursement of this fee for deducting the amount from the employees' salary.
+So, as far as visa fees are concerned, employees who are currently in the U.S. Potential candidates who are in or have a job offer need not worry as these costs will be borne by your employer.

-The bill proposes that H-1B visa should be given to professionals whose annual package is or exceed $100,000.
-This might be good news for companies offering specialized Software outsourcing services because the limitation might push companies to outsource work.
-This might also mean trouble for some Indian IT professionals because most of the professionals go to the U.S. at a far less salary package and therefore they will not be eligible for the H-1B visa if the proposed bill is passed.
+The bill proposes that H-1B visas should be given to professionals with an annual package of 100,000 or more.
+That might be good news for companies offering specialized Software outsourcing services because the limitation might push companies to outsource work.
+That might also mean trouble for some Indian IT professionals because most of the professionals go to the U.S. at a far less salary package and therefore they will not be eligible for the H-1B visa if the proposed bill is passed.

-The bill proposes exclusion of Master’s degree requirement.
-This proposition is aimed at eliminating the need for additional paperwork and also to get rid of the dubious efforts where applicants acquire degrees only for exemption without any value.
+The bill proposes exclusion of the Master’s degree requirement.
+The purpose of this proposal is to eliminate the need for additional paperwork and to get rid of dubious efforts where applicants obtain a degree for exemption only without any value.
 This can be good news for some and bad for some.
-While most of the Indian aspirants who apply for H-1B visa have a Master’s degree, there are many who do not possess.
+While most Indian aspirants who apply for H-1B visas have a Master’s degree, many do not possess one.
 The elimination of this requirement would increase the number of applicants and might make the process and competition tougher.